OpenEvalProject/evals/manuscripts/elife-38790/v2/manuscript.md

 As a control, we also ran a ‘no-change’ group that received identical conditions.
 However, the short cue’s duration was left at 8 s throughout.
 This allowed us to assess whether any variables other than shifting the short cue’s duration (e.g. over-exposure to the short cue) could produce an equivalent leftward shift to that seen in the 8-to-4 group.

-To assess this, we first computed the marginal likelihood function for the percent change in peak times from training to testing in the no-change group, denoted as:L(θ|D)
+To assess this, we first computed the marginal likelihood function for the percent change in peak times from training to testing in the no-change group, denoted as:

+$$
+L(\theta|D)
+$$

-For each rat, we estimated the likelihood of obtaining the observed percent change in peak time if it had been drawn from a normal distribution with a mean θ and a standard deviation equivalent to that seen across rats in the 8-to-4 and no-change groups.
-Then, we took the log of each rat’s likelihood functions, summed across the corresponding values of θ for each subject, reverted back to a linear scale, and normalized the resulting vector by its sum, such that it integrated to 1.
+For each rat, we estimated the likelihood of obtaining the observed percent change in peak time if it had been drawn from a normal distribution with a mean $\theta$ and a standard deviation equivalent to that seen across rats in the 8-to-4 and no-change groups.
+Then, we took the log of each rat’s likelihood functions, summed across the corresponding values of $\theta$ for each subject, reverted back to a linear scale, and normalized the resulting vector by its sum, such that it integrated to 1.
 This gave a single, unimodal distribution that gives the estimate of the true posterior distribution from which the data were drawn.

 Our null hypothesis was that this distribution had a mean of zero (i.e. no transfer occurred).
 Therefore, we developed a null prior by following the same procedure described above, yet linearly shifting the data to have mean of zero (i.e. subtracting each value by the sample mean).
+This distribution is denoted as:

+$$
+\pi(\theta|H_{~S})
+$$

-This distribution is denoted as:π(θ|H~S)where H~S stands for the hypothesis that no shift occurred.
+where $H_{~S}$ stands for the hypothesis that no shift occurred.
 The primary question was how much this null distribution overlapped with the group likelihood function, relative to an ‘alternative’ prior distribution, which was constructed based on the assumption that a shift in responding had indeed occurred during testing.

 Our two analyses only differed with respect to how this alternative distribution was constructed.
 In our ‘non-specific shift’ analysis, we tested whether any change in peak time occurred, regardless of whether the shift went in the predicted direction (i.e. leftward) or not.
-Therefore, we used what is often referred to as an ‘incremental’ alternative prior, denoted as:π(θ|HS)where HS stands for the hypothesis that a shift had occurred.
+Therefore, we used what is often referred to as an ‘incremental’ alternative prior, denoted as:

+$$
+\pi(\theta|H_{S})
+$$

+where $H_{S}$ stands for the hypothesis that a shift had occurred.
 In essence, this is a uniform distribution that was centered around the null prior, yet spread out on either side according to the largest shift seen in the 8-to-4 group and then convolved with the null distribution.
 Consequently, the distribution assigns a higher prior probability to values that, under the null prior, would be considered unlikely to occur.
 Therefore, a leftward or rightward peak time shift would cause the alternative distribution to have higher overlap with the group likelihood function, relative to the null prior.

-To quantify the degree of evidence in favor of either hypothesis, we first computed a Bayesian posterior between each prior and the group likelihood function:LθD,H~S/S= L(θ|D)π(θ|H)
+To quantify the degree of evidence in favor of either hypothesis, we first computed a Bayesian posterior between each prior and the group likelihood function:

+$$
+L\thetaD,H_{~S/S}=L(\theta|D)\pi(\theta|H)
+$$

-This gives the marginal likelihood of each hypothesis, given the data (i.e. L(H|D)).
+This gives the marginal likelihood of each hypothesis, given the data (i.e. $L(H|D)$).
 The ratio of the areas for either distribution gives the odds in favor of one hypothesis over another.
-For simplicity, we computed this as:BF=LH~SDLHSD
+For simplicity, we computed this as:

+$$
+BF=\frac{LH_{~S}D}{LH_{S}D}
+$$

 The higher the evidence in favor of the null hypothesis, the higher the Bayes factor.